 One thing is important to know with bonding, however.
 It is only a cosmetic fix.
 If a tooth has a true problem, such as decay or a deep crack, those issues cannot be covered up with composite resin in a dental bonding treatment.
-Actually, your Meadows Dental Group dentist would first have to resolve the issue for the tooth to then be eligible for the aesthetic improvements of bonding.
+Actually, your Meadows Dental Group by Espire dentist would first have to resolve the issue for the tooth to then be eligible for the aesthetic improvements of bonding.

 Certain larger issues, such as large chips or wide gaps, cannot be fixed with bonding.
 The tooth in these cases would most likely need a crown.

 Dental bonding does not require any advanced preparation on your part.
 It is a fast and simple procedure with no downtime.
 Since anesthesia is usually unnecessary during dental bonding, you can return to your normal routine after your appointment.